Predict 1RM with this submaximal strength test (VBT)

 - Setup GymAware 1RM prediction

-Before we dive into the solution, let’s first make sure we are on the same page.
+Before we dive into the solution of strength testing without risks, let’s first make sure we are on the same page.

 What does 1RM mean